 Students seeking to transfer into the College should be aware that a number of departments require that students must be in the College before adding into College classes.
 Students who transfer at the end of the fall semester will be considered College students in early January of each year.
 Students who transfer at the end of the spring semester will be considered College students in late August of each year.

-To be admitted to the College, you must meet the following criteria:
+To be admitted to the College, you must both meet the following criteria and apply using the Intra-University Transfer Form.
+Admission is not guaranteed.

 - Complete at least four (4) courses (but no more than ten courses) at UVA in the BIS program prior to applying at the conclusion of the spring semester.
 You become ineligible for transfer to the College after you have completed more than ten courses through BIS.